zhanghanyun/gin/README.md

 ```sh
 $ go run main.go
 ```
+NOTE:If you use Go 1.11,remember to use go mod
 ## Prerequisite

 Now Gin requires Go 1.6 or later and Go 1.7 will be required soon.